The Most Popular Tourist Attraction in Every State

 Alaska: Kenai Fjords Wildlife Cruise

-Alaska is the place to go for spotting breathtaking wildlife.
+Alaska is the place to go for spotting breathtaking wildlife (Here’s your guide to plan your Alaska road trip).
 In fact, the amount of visitors who travel to Alaska to see wildlife has increased 45 percent.
 The Kenai Fjords Wildlife Cruise will bring you up close to whales, sea lions, and puffins.
 A five-hour trip that starts at noon and covers 55 miles of sea, it will be the best $98 you ever spent; it is also listed at the top of 15 best things to do in Alaska by Trip Advisor.

 Arizona: Grand Canyon